-Stephen Johns was appointed as an executive Director of Westfield Management Limited and Westfield Holdings Limited in 1985 and Westfield America Management Limited in 1996.
-He holds a Bachelor of Economics from the University of Sydney and is a fellow of the Institute of Chartered Accountants in Australia.
+Stephen Johns was appointed an executive Director of Westfield Holdings Limited in November 1985.
+He holds a Bachelor of Economics degree from the University of Sydney and is a fellow of the Institute of Chartered Accountants in Australia and the Australian Institute of Company Directors.
 Mr Johns held a number of positions within Westfield, including Group Finance Director from 1985 to 2002, and became a nonexecutive Director in October 2003.
-He is Chairman of the Spark Infrastructure Group and Leighton Holdings Limited and a Director of Brambles Limited.
+He is Chairman of Leighton Holdings Limited and a Director of Brambles Limited.
 Mr Johns is Chairman of the Westfield Group Risk Management Committee and a member of the Audit and Compliance Committee.